course-details-portlet

 Participation in workshops in various techniques/media/workshops, as well as thematic courses and projects.

-Tutorials with main supervisor and second supervisor, and development of an individual art project to be planned and developed during the semester.
+Supervision with fellow students and supervisors and development of an art project.
 The project will build upon and further develop the artistic work carried out during the 2nd Semester of year two.

 Group critique in the shape of meetings with fellow students and supervisors.